Understanding Defensiveness As A Coping Skill

 Coping strategies, on the other hand, are the ways we purposefully choose to handle difficult emotions and stressful situations.
 Some coping strategies work on changing how we face challenges (problem solving), while others target how we experience our feelings (emotion focused).
 They can be broken down between active coping strategies, which affect how we deal with stress head-on, and avoidant strategies, which involve distancing ourselves from the problem.

-Healthy Ways of Coping with Criticism
+Healthy Ways Of Coping With Criticism

 Defensiveness is a reaction to things we feel are a threat to our self-esteem.
-Practicing self-forgiveness helps us own up to things we've done wrong without feeling trapped by the shame that tricks us into thinking we can't change.
+Practicing self-forgiveness helps us own up to things that we've done wrong without feeling trapped by the shame that tricks us into thinking we can't change.
 Self-compassion is a form of mindfulness that allows us to notice our emotions without judgment, so we can take care of them instead of pushing the problem away.
 According to Dr. Kristin Neff, self-compassion has three parts:

 - Kindness: Be understanding toward yourself when you experience negative feelings instead of ignoring the pain or punishing yourself.
 Treat yourself as you would a friend who needs help.